MartinPellizzer/og/ozonogroup-compiler/dump-formatted.md

     print('''
 Write 3 paragraphs.

-In the first paragraph, write about the fact that ozone sanitization is effective because it can reach difficult to access areas thanks to the fact it is a gas.
+In the first paragraph, write about the fact that ozone sanitization leads to customer satisfaction because it demonstrates a commitment to safety and hygiene, while using a natural and ecological sanitization system.

-In the second paragraph, write about the fact that ozone sanitization is effective because it can penetrate complex surfaces like fabrics, carpets, sofas, and curtains thanks to his specific weight.
+In the second paragraph, write about the fact that ozone sanitization helps with the business reputation by preventing customer complaints and image damage arising from infections contracted.

-In the third paragraph, write about the fact that ozone must be distributed effectively and omogeneally to sanitize properly.
+In the third paragraph, write about the fact that ozone sanitization makes a business more competitive in the market because the business offer a range of services and sanitization treatments that competitors don't have.

 Include as much data, info and numbers as possible.
 Don't mention sources for studies.
 Do not add opinions, write only objective data.